bzminer/bzminer/README.md

   "metrics": "",
   // Columns on the mining screen's DEVICE table (the hardware box above the algorithm box).
 Same vocabulary as metrics above.
 Empty = memfree,memtotal,core,mem,fan,power,temp.
 Run 'bzminer --list-columns' for the full list.
 CLI: --device-columns
   "device_columns": "",
   // Columns on the MINING table (the algorithm box: shares, hashrate, pool).
-Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status.
-Empty = id,cfg,tbs,shares,eff,poolhr,hr,status. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts.
-Drop 'status' and the per-device status text, the pool difficulty and the latency rows go with it - they have nowhere to sit.
+Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status, poolinfo.
+Empty = id,cfg,tbs,shares,eff,poolhr,hr,status,poolinfo. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts. `poolinfo` is the pool's own column - height, difficulty, est. tbs and latency, one per row.
+Warthog leaves it out by default, because its status column carries the rig summary and wants the width; name it explicitly to get it there too.
+Drop it and those four pack into 'status' instead.
+Drop 'status' as well and the per-device status text goes with them - nothing is left wide enough to hold it.
 Run 'bzminer --list-columns' for the full list.
 CLI: --mining-columns
   "mining_columns": "",
   // Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0
   "cpu_metrics": true,